banner

 Proper Worship

-What should be acceptable behavior in a worship service?
+What behavior is acceptable in a worship service?
 Are all forms and actions appropriate?
 How do we worship the LORD in a way that is pleasing to him?

 The church in Corinth (an ancient city in Turkey) had many problems and questions.
-One of the challenges they had was that their worship times were embarrassingly out of control.
-In today’s Bible reading, Paul addresses this issue to correct it.
-The instructions he gives to them are also profitable for us.
+One challenge they had was their worship; it was out of control.
+In today’s Bible reading, Paul urges corrective action, so worship isn’t a public distraction but a genuine reverence for God.
+The instructions he gives to them are also profitable to us.

 The Apostle Paul says the followers of Christ are to maintain an attitude of submission toward each other and the LORD.
-However, he states that there is a proper order to follow: “Now I want you to realize that the head of every man is Christ, and the head of the woman is man, and the head of Christ is God” (1Corinthians 11:3, NIV).
+Then, he instructs them to follow a God-ordained order: “Now I want you to realize that the head of every man is Christ, and the head of the woman is man, and the head of Christ is God” (1Corinthians 11:3, NIV).
 Each man and woman should follow his or her head and be submissive.
 This statement was significant for Corinth because her culture was full of immorality and idol worship.
-Proper order and respect needed to be restored.
+Proper order and respect in the home and the church needed to be restored.

 Spiritual Gifts in Worship

 Spiritual gifts are to be used for the common good (1Corinthians 12:7) to benefit the whole body of Christ.
 “The body is a unit, though it is made up of many parts; and though all its parts are many, they form one body.
 So it is with Christ” (1Corinthians 12:12, NIV).
-Instead of being self-absorbed with our own spiritual gifts or being jealous of someone else’s, we need to be servants with what God has given us.
+Instead of being self-absorbed with our own spiritual gifts or being jealous of someone else’s, we need to serve others with the gifts God has given us.
 We should appreciate the contributions of all members of the body of Christ.
 We need each other!

 Exercising Spiritual Gifts

-We must be considerate of each other and wait for the opportune time to exercise them.
-“God is not a God of disorder but of peace” (1Corinthians 14:33, NIV).
+Church, we should remember “God is not a God of disorder but of peace” (1Corinthians 14:33, NIV).
 “Everything should be done in a fitting and orderly way” (1Corinthians 14:40, NIV).
 This is another way of saying our worship should be done with propriety.
+Is it a time for joy?
+Then celebrate.
+Is it a time of reflection?
+Then don’t be a distraction.
+Be considerate of one another and plan a good worship service that is honoring to God.

 Discussion